ElasticDiffusion: Training-free Arbitrary Size Image Generation through Global-Local Content Separation

 \subsection{Ablation study}

-Table~\ref{tab:ablation_table} presents results of our method when excluding key components, demonstrating that each element improves performance.
-Fig.~\ref{fig:context-pixs} illustrates the effectiveness of our proposed implicit overlap method in resolving boundary discontinuities at a reduced computational cost.
-Fig.~\ref{fig:rrg} highlights the effectiveness of \emph{Reduced-Resolution Guidance} in removing emerging artifacts.
-Fig.~\ref{fig:resampling} shows the effectiveness of our iterative resampling technique in enhancing image details.
+\cref{tab:ablation_table} presents results of our method when excluding key components, demonstrating that each element improves performance. \cref{fig:context-pixs} illustrates the effectiveness of our proposed implicit overlap method in resolving boundary discontinuities at a reduced computational cost. \cref{fig:rrg} highlights the effectiveness of \emph{Reduced-Resolution Guidance} in removing emerging artifacts. \cref{fig:resampling} shows the effectiveness of our iterative resampling technique in enhancing details.